makhrakhatu/makhrakhatu.github.io/README.md

 This repository is built step by step in the tutorial.

-We will not add steps for GitHub.
+We will now add steps for GitHub.